Huberrrr/react-boilerplate/README.md

 `npm run start:dev` use this for developing and testing changes

-`npm run build:prod` use this create a production build before deploying to heroku
+`npm run build:prod` use this create a production build before deploying